davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 Despite the best efforts of political theorists in the last 30 years, there is a total lack of consensus as to how we might answer the question of who the people should be.
 It is a "fundamental issue in democratic theory" [@arrhenius2005 p1] with "no theoretical solution to the puzzle, only pragmatic ones".
 A problem that presents "an important practical limit to the scope of democracy as a method of making collective decisions" [@whelan1983 p13] but one "almost totally neglected by all the great political philosophers who write about democracy" [@dahl1970 pp59-60].

---> In the part one of this chapter, I will survey the various accounts of political inclusion that are found in the literature.
-Typically, who the people are is simply presumed.....
+In the part one of this chapter, I will survey the various accounts of political inclusion that are found in the literature.
+Typically, who the people are is simply presumed by theorists writing on democracy.
+Democracy means _rule of the people_ but the vast majority of political philosophy focus on the nature of the _kratos_ rather than the nature of the _demos_.
+When consideration is given to who the people should be, it is typically descriptive criteria like nationality, culture, history, or geography that are given.
+Occasionally however, normative accounts are offered like the All-Coerced Principle or the All-Affected Principle.
+Despite their intuitive appeal however, these principles fail to offer an adequate solution to the Boundary Problem for a variety of reasons.

---> In part two, I will explore how these different accounts of inclusion succeed and fail for different projects within democratic theory.
-Ideally, there would be a democratic answer to the question to inclusion but as we will see shortly, this is logically impossible.
-The challenge for some theorists, those I call _the Democrats_, is to identify an account of inclusion that is compatible with substantive democratic values.  ...
+In part two, I will explore how these different accounts of inclusion succeed and fail for different projects within democratic theory.
+Ideally, any answer to the question to inclusion would be democratic but as we will see shortly, this is logically impossible.
+The challenge for some theorists, those I call _the Democrats_, is to either explain how analysis of democracy's _kratos_ can proceed without a democratic explanation of the _demos_; or to identify an account of inclusion that is compatible with substantive democratic values.
+The Boundary Problem concerns more than just democratic compatibility however.
+For those theorists I call _the Cosmopolitans_, the challenge is to offer an account of inclusion that doesn't conflict with substantive universal values such as justice and fairness, and offers a justification for the externalities that arise when one people make decision that affect another.

-- cosmos
-- anarchists
+Then there are those theorists I call _the Anarchists_.
+The Anarchist is concerned primarily with how accounts of inclusion support or undermine accounts of democratic authority.
 In part three, I will explore the concerns of the Anarchists in greater detail.
 Certain justifications of democratic authority, _instrumental_ ones, are fully dependent on the content of the outcomes of democratic processes.
 Different accounts of inclusion lead to different _peoples_, and different _peoples_ lead to different outcomes.
 First, I show that any instrumental justification of democratic authority _must_ offer a corresponding congruent account of inclusion.
 No instrumental justification of democratic authority does this so no instrumental justification of democratic authority satisfies the evidentiary requirement of political justification outlined in [chapter 2].

 Then, I demonstrate that the most common instrumental justifications of democratic authority require different, and incompatible accounts of inclusion, therefore rendering these justifications incompatible themselves.
 Because many accounts of democracy include multiple, and incompatible instrumental justifications, these accounts also fail to satisfy the entailment criterion of justification.
+My conclusion is that the Boundary Problem is problematic for all accounts of democracy and fatal for instrumental justifications of democratic authority.

 ## No Good Answers